 WEEK 6

 The cost for the 6 week series will be only $75 (or $60 for ALUMNI or current writing students), on Tuesdays from 8:15- 9:15 pm.
+Our next rotation of Topics will begin Tuesday August 23rd, 2022.
 Sign up below to receive your Zoom invitation, and indicate the Date(s) or Topics of choice.

 Previous Recorded Topics (available for purchase to view):